Russ George: Iron dumping

-George claimed this resulted in increased growth of phytoplankton over 10,000 square miles.
+Responses and legality

 Some critics asserted George's actions were illegal while others have argued that they were not.
-Scientists were especially concerned regarding the fact that previous similar Experiments, like the EisenEx experiment conducted in November 2009 had shown that fertilizing the ocean with iron in this manner would especially promote the growth of a genus of microalgae known as Pseudo-nitzschia which in turn produces large quantities of Domoic acid, a potentially deadly neurotoxin which accumulates through the food chain.
+Scientists were especially concerned regarding the fact that previous similar experiments, like the EisenEx experiment conducted in November 2009, had shown that fertilizing the ocean with iron in this manner would especially promote the growth of a genus of microalgae known as Pseudo-nitzschia, which in turn produces large quantities of domoic acid, a potentially deadly neurotoxin which accumulates through the food chain.
 The Canadian Food Inspection Agency reported a significant increase in concentrations of Domoic acid on the northern coast of Haida Gwaii in the latter half of 2012, and citizens of Old Masset reported with unease that the island was hit by the strongest red tides ever seen there.

-However, Professor Victor Smetacek, a top authority from the Alfred Wegener Institute for Polar and Marine Research in Germany, who has done many experiments in the oceans with Ocean Pasture Restoration, or OPR, related projects, had this to say about OPR safety concerns: “In general, the claim that OPR may cause harmful algal blooms (HABs) and lead to closure of fisheries in coastal waters is completely unfounded.
-Specifically, the National Academy of Sciences report mentions that OPR does not pose a threat of HABs in the open deep ocean.
-I fully agree with this.”
-The Haida project, and all OPR projects, are only conducted in the deep ocean.
+In a blog post, Victor Smetacek of the Alfred Wegener Institute for Polar and Marine Research in Germany, who has done 'ocean pasture restoration' (OPR) experiments, called claims that OPR experiments "may cause harmful algal blooms (HABs)" unfounded, and wrote that a National Academy of Sciences report said OPR would not induce harmful algal blooms in the deep ocean.

-Critics allege violations of the United Nations Convention on Biological Diversity (CBD) and the London Convention on the Dumping of Wastes at Sea which contain moratoriums on geoengineering experiments.
+Critics alleged violations of the United Nations Convention on Biological Diversity (CBD) and the London Convention on the Dumping of Wastes at Sea which contain moratoriums on geoengineering experiments.
 Parties to the London Convention and London Protocol expressed grave concerns about this experiment.
+Proponents argued that the experiments were not technically illegal, with Romany M. Webb noting that the CBD's resolution was not legally binding, nor was a then upcoming amendment about OPR to the London Protocol.
+Edward Parson of the Emmett Institute on Climate Change and the Environment argued the Haida project did not violate international law, as CBD decisions regarding CBD were purely advisory.